OFFLINE-GmbH/oc-bootstrapper/README.md

 # Bootstrapper for October CMS

+> ℹ️ Since October 2 has native support for Composer, this project is no longer required and therefore unmaintained.

 `oc-bootstrapper` is a command line tool that enables you to reconstruct an October CMS installation from a single configuration file.